dreadwrr/Recentchanges-Linux/README.md

 ## PyInstaller<br>
 to build a binary from the venv above <br>
 pip install pyinstaller <br>
+python pyinstaller main.py --collect-all=libshiboken <br>
+copy main and _internal from dist/main folder to /usr/local/recentchanges ./main <br> optionally remove src/ and main.py <br><br>

+compatibility if the above fails again from the venv<br>
 python3 -m PyInstaller --clean --noconfirm main.spec <br><br>
 if there is an error about webengine add to main.spec <br>
     excludes=[ <br>